Worsening Relations between Iran and Afghanistan?

 Impact of the Islamic State

 Iran has long advocated a US troop pullback from Afghanistan, maintaining that the US presence is causing insecurity.
 That was before the rise of the Islamic State (ISIS or IS).
 Now, both Iran and Russia are concerned that a reduction in US troops has created a security gap that IS has exploited.
-As a result, Russia and Iran have intensified their connections with the Taliban as the only forces able to defeat IS.
+As a result, Russia and Iran have intensified their connections with the Taliban as the only force able to defeat IS.
 That doesn’t mean, however, that they want the Taliban to return to power.

 Iran has porous borders with Afghanistan and Pakistan in a region dominated by Sunni Muslims.
 Tehran has traditionally mistrusted Sunnis, especially their religious leaders, and worried about some existing separatist tendencies in this region.
 Thus, Iran has been very nervous about the apparent inability of the Afghan government and the unwillingness of the US to combat a possible rise of IS terrorists at Iran’s doorstep.
 With its striking brutality and its targeting of religious minorities and government employees in Afghanistan, IS threatens to turn Afghanistan into another Iraq or Syria.